-Any sign of illness coming from your chicken will be concerning to any person who is raising a flock of chickens, and the bird sneezing when eating is also concerning.
+Any sign of illness coming from your chicken will be concerning to any chicken raiser, the bird sneezing when eating would definitely seem like a sign of illness.

 This article looks into why your chicken is sneezing when eating.